HCS/HB 349 - This act establishes the "Missouri Empowerment Scholarship Accounts Program".

 Each EAO shall notify the Treasurer of its intent to provide scholarship accounts to qualified students, as defined in the act; demonstrate that it is a tax exempt 501(c)(3) organization; and shall provided Treasurer-approved receipts to taxpayers for contributions.

-EAOs shall distribute grants to scholarship accounts of qualified students, giving first priority to students with an Individualized Education Plan and students who qualify for free and reduced price lunch, and second priority to students whose households do not exceed two hundred percent of the standard used to qualify for free and reduced price lunch.
+EAOs shall distribute grants to scholarship accounts of qualified students, giving first priority to students with Individualized Education Plans and students who qualify for free and reduced price lunch, and second priority to students whose households do not exceed 200% of the standard used to qualify for free and reduced price lunch.

 EAOs shall ensure that their revenues and expenses are within limits described in the act.